lsst-sqre/nublado1/tools/deployment/README.md

    in the environment, but optional settings will not be prompted--instead, defaults will be used.

-8b.
-Run `deploy-jupyterlabdemo -f /path/to/mydeploy.yml` .
+   Finally, run `deploy-jupyterlabdemo -f /path/to/mydeploy.yml` .

 ### Usage and teardown